 All CDTA buses are equipped with electronic fare boxes that automatically count and process fares.
 The fare box “beeps” after the correct fare has been deposited.
 Fareboxes accept coins and dollar bills.
 The coin slot and dollar bill receiver are clearly marked on the top of the fare box.
 Dollar bills must be unfolded and inserted flat into the bill receiver.
 The fareboxes do not make change.
 If you are not sure how to deposit the fare, ask your bus operator for help.

-Fare products can be purchased at selected Price Chopper and Hannaford supermarkets, area bank branches and at CDTA sales office.
+Navigator fare products can be purchased at selected Price Chopper locations, and a a varietty of community partners and the CDTA sales office.
 A complete list of locations can be found here.

 To ensure the safety and comfort of all our riders, we ask that you observe the following rules and guidelines: